wagov/wasocshared/advisories/20230426005-Oracle-Releases-Security-Updates.md

 #  Oracle Releases Security Updates - 20230426005

 ## Overview
-Oracle has released Critical Patch Update Advisory, Solaris Third Party Bulletin, and Linux Bulletin for April 2023 to address vulnerabilities affecting multiple products
+Oracle has released Critical Patch Update Advisory, Solaris Third Party Bulletin, and Linux Bulletin for April 2023 to address vulnerabilities affecting multiple products.
 A remote attacker could exploit some of these vulnerabilities to take control of an affected system.

 ## What is vulnerable?
-The vulnerability affects mutliple products listed below:
+The vulnerabilities identified affects mutliple products listed below:

 - Security vulnerabilities addressed by this Critical Patch Update affect the products listed in [Oracle Critical Patch Update Advisory](https://www.oracle.com/security-alerts/cpuapr2023.html#AppendixRAPP).